-Michigan School Cancels Fundraiser Raffle That Included An AR-15 Assault Rifle, Missouri Raffles Continue
+Michigan School Cancels Fundraiser Raffle That Included An AR-15 Rifle, Missouri Raffles Continue

-A Michigan high school has canceled a fundraiser for its football team after outrage ensued over one of the prizes being offered: an AR-15 assault rifle.
+A Michigan high school has canceled a fundraiser for its football team after outrage ensued over one of the prizes being offered: an AR-15 rifle.
 As WWJ-TV (Detroit) reports, the raffle was seen by some as being in extremely poor taste in light of the recent school shooting in Parkland, Florida.

 South Lyon High School booster club insists that no one was trying to be insensitive when they started selling raffle tickets for the AR-15, which is a military-style weapon that the National Rifle Association (NRA) calls “the most popular rifle in America.”
 Rather, they say, the raffle just made sense, considering the preponderance of outdoor sportsmen in the area.